King County home prices dropped as coronavirus squelched activity, but now the market may be picking up

 In the past week alone, though, they’ve lost two bidding wars after offering above the asking price on homes in West Seattle and the Central District.
 In both cases, the winning bid offered nearly $100,000 more than the list price.

 “Everything [the brokerage] went in on this week got multiple offers,” said their agent, Rob McGarty of Bushwick Real Estate.
-One was a mid-century modern Magnolia three-bedroom with 10 offers that sold for an all-cash $1.2 million — $225,000 more than asking.
+One was a midcentury modern Magnolia three-bedroom with 10 offers that sold for an all-cash $1.2 million — $225,000 more than asking.

-Sales were also helped by buyers and brokers adapting to the new socially-distant normal.
+Sales were also helped by buyers and brokers adapting to the new socially distant normal.
 Home showings dropped precipitously after the stay-at-home order took effect March 25.
 Within five days, Governor Jay Inslee amended his initial ban on in-person real-estate activities, establishing a two-person limit on people inside a for-sale home.
 As weeks wore on, the disruption to tours lessened.

 Virtual showings never totally caught on, but brokers and home shoppers have gotten used to scheduling tours and inspections using the ShowingTime mobile app.